risc0/risc0-ethereum/steel/docs/create-steel-app/README.md

 forge build
 ```

-After this, you can export the necessary Bonsai environment variables:
+After this, you can export the necessary Bonsai environment variables if you'd like to use Bonsai.
+Otherwise, local proving will be used:

 ```
 export BONSAI_API_KEY="YOUR_API_KEY"